Body image and self-esteem after breast cancer

 Older woman with daughter taking selfie Canva

 You may think that your partner finds you less attractive, which may not be the case at all.
-He or she may be looking for a way to help you but feel unsure where to start.
+They may be looking for a way to help you but feel unsure where to start.
 A word from you, even if you find it embarrassing or hard at first, might make all the difference.
 Read more about sex after breast cancer treatment.

 Take time also to explore other ways to be intimate with your partner and so get used to your new body image.
 Read more about managing sexual relationships.